 Along with visualizations and recommendations, ActivTrak offers many other burnout assessment and analysis capabilities.
 Managers can view trends in team work habits to assess when working hours are consistently high or low, view typical start and end times, and identify employees with low levels of employee engagement.
 These critical insights help you understand why your employees are experiencing burnout — not just if they are — so you can work with your team to highlight opportunities for growth and improvement.

-How Workload Management Factors Into the Measurement of Experienced Burnout
+How Workload Management Factors Into Team-Wide Burnout Assessment

 Along with specialized burnout assessment capabilities, ActivTrak offers team leaders a set of robust workload management features.
 Every team member can set goals on ActivTrak, and track progress week over week.
 Work efficiency reports display an individual employee’s working hours versus their amount of productive focused time.
 Low efficiency indicates an opportunity to make better use of working hours to reduce screen time and improve work-life balance.